Interlingua: Interlingua's first decades

-In the Soviet bloc

-Interlingua was spoken and promoted in the Soviet bloc, despite attempts to suppress the language.
-In East Germany, government officials confiscated the letters and magazines that the UMI sent to Walter Rädler, the Interlingua representative there.

-In Czechoslovakia, Július Tomin published his first article on Interlingua in the Slovak magazine Príroda a spoločnosť (Nature and Society) in 1971, after which he received several anonymous threatening letters.
-He went on to become the Czech Interlingua representative, teach Interlingua in the school system, and publish a series of articles and books.

 Interlingua today

-Interest in Interlingua has expanded from the scientific community to the general public.
-Individuals, governments, and private companies use Interlingua for learning and instruction, travel, online publishing, and communication across language barriers.
+The original goal of an interlanguage meant for global events has faced competition from English as a lingua franca and International English in the 21st century.
+The scientific community frequently uses English in international conferences and publications, for example, rather than Interlingua.
+However, the rise of the Internet has made it easier for the general public with an interest in constructed languages to learn Interlingua.
 Interlingua is promoted internationally by the Union Mundial pro Interlingua.
-Periodicals and books are produced by many national organizations, such as the Societate American pro Interlingua, the Svenska Sällskapet för Interlingua, and the Union Brazilian pro Interlingua.
+Periodicals and books are produced by national organizations, such as the Societate American pro Interlingua, the Svenska Sällskapet för Interlingua, and the Union Brazilian pro Interlingua.

-Panorama In Interlingua is the most prominent of several Interlingua periodicals.
+Panorama in Interlingua is the most prominent of several Interlingua periodicals.
 It is a 28-page magazine published bimonthly that covers current events, science, editorials, and Interlingua.
-Thanks to the Internet, Interlingua has seen a resurgence over the last decade, with the number of speakers jumping tenfold by some estimates.

 Community

 It is not certain how many people have an active knowledge of Interlingua.
-As noted above, Interlingua is claimed to be the most widely spoken naturalistic auxiliary language.
+Most constructed languages other than Esperanto have very few speakers.
+The Hungarian census of 2001, which collected information about languages spoken, found just two people in the entire country who claimed to speak Interlingua.

-Interlingua's greatest advantage is that it is the most widely understood international auxiliary language besides Interlingua (IL) de A.p.I. by virtue of its naturalistic (as opposed to schematic) grammar and vocabulary, allowing those familiar with a Romance language, and educated speakers of English, to read and understand it without prior study.
+Advocates say that Interlingua's greatest advantage is that it is the most widely understood international auxiliary language besides Interlingua (IL) de A.p.I. by virtue of its naturalistic (as opposed to schematic) grammar and vocabulary, allowing those familiar with a Romance language, and educated speakers of English, to read and understand it without prior study.

-Interlingua has active speakers on all continents, especially in South America and in Eastern and Northern Europe, most notably Scandinavia; also in Russia and Ukraine.
-There are copious Interlingua web pages, including editions of Wikipedia and Wiktionary, and a number of periodicals, including Panorama in Interlingua from the Union Mundial pro Interlingua (UMI) and magazines of the national societies allied with it.
-There are several active mailing lists, and Interlingua is also in use in certain Usenet newsgroups, particularly in the europa.* hierarchy.
-Interlingua is presented on CDs, radio, and television.
+Interlingua web pages include editions of Wikipedia and Wiktionary, and a number of periodicals, including Panorama in Interlingua from the Union Mundial pro Interlingua (UMI).

-Interlingua is taught in many high schools and universities, sometimes as a means of teaching other languages quickly, presenting interlinguistics, or introducing the international vocabulary.
-The University of Granada in Spain, for example, offers an Interlingua course in collaboration with the Centro de Formación Continua.

 Every two years, the UMI organizes an international conference in a different country.
-In the year between, the Scandinavian Interlingua societies co-organize a conference in Sweden.
+In the year between, the Scandinavian Interlingua societies co-organize a conference in Sweden, as a number of Interlingua speakers are in Scandinavia.
 National organizations such as the Union Brazilian pro Interlingua also organize regular conferences.

+Interlingua is taught in some high schools and universities, sometimes as a means of teaching other languages quickly, presenting interlinguistics, or introducing an international vocabulary.
+A two-week course was taught at the University of Granada in Spain in 2007, for example.